-Let's clarify one thing first - can you steal your competitors' traffic in an ethical way?
+Let's clarify one thing first - can you steal traffic from your competitor's website in an ethical way?

-Yes, and this guide will focus only on ethical tactics.
+Yes, and this guide will focus on ethical approaches only.

 This strategy will let you tap into a valuable, high-intent audience of users that are either actively looking to tackle the problem your product solves or are already using a competing product that's not a perfect fit for their needs.